jnsc0/6m-software-1.2-cli-git/lesson.md

 Step 3: Open up the Terminal and ensure that you are in the directory of the cloned repository (folder) by using `pwd` command.

-Step 4: Stage the changed file by typing `git add .`
+Step 4: Stage the changed file by typing `git add .` -> this tracks all the changes that have been done in the directory.
+"A" will appear.  `git status` --> would show the changes.

-Step 5: Commit it with a simple message `git commit -m "made changes"`.
+Step 5: Commit it with a simple message `git commit -m "made changes"`. --> "the message should be descriptive of what was done for the commit"

+step5.5:

 Step 6: Push the committed change to remote repository `git push origin main`.